 Co-creator David X. Cohen has stated that he feels that he "went too far" with the Futurama episode "In-A-Gadda-Da-Leela" , in which the last scene consists of Leela trying to force herself onto Zapp.

 Judging by the Credits Gags, the writers of Tiny Toon Adventures didn't care all that much for some of their episodes; to list some of them, "Strange Weird Tales of Science" had "Number of Retakes - Don't Ask", "Career Oppor-Toon-ities" had "Don’t Miss Our Next Show – It’s Actually Entertaining", "Flea For Your Life" had "It Didn’t Work On Paper – It Doesn’t Work On Film", "Weekday Afternoon Live" had "We Thought This Would Be Funny – But Noooooooo!", and "Hog Wild Hamton" had a fake disclaimer reading "The Humor In Today’s Show Does Not Represent Anything That Was Ever Found In Any Way Funny By Anyone Who Ever Lived".

 Craig Bartlettreally detests the infamous Hey Arnold! episode "Arnold Betrays Iggy", which created a tidal wave of fan backlash.
-As a result of it, he made the staff issue a public apology for making it, the character Iggy was permanently written out of the series (He never appeared in a speaking role again until the final season), and it was barred from airing on television until it was seen again on The '90s Are All That.
+As a result of it, he made the staff issue a public apology for making it, the character Iggy was almost permanently written out of the series (He never appeared in a speaking role again until the final season), and it was barred from airing on television until it was seen again on The '90s Are All That.